Top 22 Examples of New Product Release Emails (2026)

 7. Grammarly

-This invite to Grammarly’s AI content production product is particularly effective, although it doesn’t use visual aids to make its point.
-It’s effective because—
+This invitation to Grammarly’s AI content production product is particularly effective, although it doesn’t use visual aids to make its point.
+It’s effective because:

 • Has a clear, highlighted CTA (Join our beta…).